DonWachsmalstift/Diamond/logbooks/dayshift_3/dayshift_3.md

 Gas flows checked: Nominal 20 mL/min He gave ~ 10 mL/min on the flowmeter; for H2, nominal 10 mL gave ~ 4.4 mL/min on the flowmeter

+> Mirijam always took point number and Felix frame number when we referred to frames (so about all frame allocations for start of heating ramps are point numbers)

 ## Ni@La2O3-CeO2 ##
 **10:34** mounting of new sample flushing with He 10 mL/min nominally (i.e. 3.5 mL/min) <br>